kuma35/thinking-forth-jp/sphinx/epilog.rst

 Forth is like the Tao: it is a Way, and is realized when followed.
-Its fragility is its strength; its simplicity is its direction *(, winning entry in Mountain View Press’s contest to describe Forth in twenty-five words or less).*
+Its fragility is its strength; its simplicity is its direction *(Michael Ham, winning entry in Mountain View Press’s contest to describe Forth in twenty-five words or less).*

 To help extract something of the Forth philosophy, I conducted a poll among several Forth users in which I asked, “How has Forth affected your